AsiaKorushkina/ClickHouse/docs/en/query_language/functions/ym_dict_functions.md

 **Returned value(s)**

-- The continent (the latter when you climb the hierarchy of regions), including it.
+- Identifier of the top level continent (the latter when you climb the hierarchy of regions).
 - 0, if there is none.

 Type: `UInt32`.